AstroNaut244/blender-colab/README.md

 # blender-colab

 THIS IS A FORK.
-I fixed some mistakes in the original repository.
+I fixed some mistakes in the original repository, and added new versions.

 <a href="https://colab.research.google.com/github/AstroNaut244/blender-colab/blob/master/Blender-Rendering.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>